ObolNetwork/obol-docs/docs/int/quickstart/quickstart-alone.md

 # Run a cluster alone

 :::caution
-Charon is in an alpha state and should be used with caution according to its Terms of Use (check latest URL/Docs).
+Charon is in an alpha state and should be used with caution according to its [Terms of Use](https://obol.tech/terms.pdf).
 :::

 ## Pre-requisites